5059/android-ndk-libraries/README.md

 Using the Libraries
 ===================

-To make HTTPS certificate verification work, see http://stackoverflow.com/a/31521185/463432.
+To make HTTPS certificate verification work with curl, see http://stackoverflow.com/a/31521185/463432.